Jeon Hae-cheol: Early life and education

 Jeon Hae-cheol was born in Mokpo, South Jeolla on 18 May 1962.
 His father was originally from Pyongyang, but had moved to Mokpo during the Korean War.
 He is the youngest among the 5 siblings.

 He was educated at Daesung Primary School and Youngheung Secondary School.
 During these time, he was described as an extrovert student who liked exercises, writing and discussions.
 Due to the financial problems of his family, he was raised under his eldest brother, who was working in Masan (now under Changwon), South Gyeongsang during that time.
 He had completed his high school education at Masan Central High School, where only had 2 students from Honam including him; at first, he thought he was the sole student from Honam.
 He later described that he was often mocked by his classmates for speaking Jeolla dialect.
 From these experiences, he has realised that regionalism is "baseless but harmful".

 In 1979, when he was a Form 2 student, he observed the Bu-Ma Democratic Protests with his seniors.
 He had been interested in social justice and human rights since then.
-He had joined the protests for several times, though never led anything at all.
+He had joined the protests for several times, though never led any of them.
 He moved to Seoul in 1981 and enrolled in Korea University, where he studied law.
 Following the graduation in 1985, he was qualified for the bar in 1987.
 He had completed his national service as a military prosecutor in Yanggu, Gangwon.